voucherifyio/voucherify-openapi/docs/reference-docs/VALIDATION-RULES-Validation-Rule-Object.md

 ## Any
 One of:

- 1. Array any of: string, number, object
+ 1. Array any of: string, integer, object
  2. string
- 3. number
+ 3. integer
  4. object

 [block:html]